merecmoney/DistributedDataBases/README.md

 ### Practice 2

-**According to Fragmentatio Scheme in Practice 1, create a distributed database.**
+**According to Fragmentation Scheme in Practice 1, create a distributed database.**

-Activies:
+Activities:

-1. [Define tables
+1. Define tables
 2. Constraints
 3. Some data
 4. Queries to retrieve information of constraints' names,